jaxxstorm/leebriggs.co.uk/_posts/2022-07-21-nobody-knows-what-declarative-is.md

 There is no way for me to argue that this is an imperative operation because it is.
 If you're thinking; "here's that imperative word again with Pulumi" then let me tell you this:

 While the operation of checking the value if `isMinikube` is indeed imperative, the result is still declarative.
+What does this mean?

+**Pulumi as a tool is declarative**.
+It's the language you're using to write things that's imperative, not Pulumi itself.

 ## An imperative graph